What Is Surplus Income and How to Calculate It

 Surplus Income becomes more difficult to calculate (and understand) when there is more than one income earner in a household but only one person seeking bankruptcy protection.
 The non-bankrupt person has no obligation to pay into the bankruptcy and therefore their percentage of the household income is eliminated from the requirement to pay.

-For more examples of how surplus income is calculated and to find out what happens when your financial situations changes during your bankruptcy, you can see the OSB’s Directive No. 11R2-2015.
+For more examples of how surplus income is calculated and to find out what happens when your financial situation changes during your bankruptcy, you can see the OSB’s Directive No. 11R2-2015.
 You can also use the Surplus Income Calculator to estimate what your payments may be.

 Surplus Income Adjustments